COVID-19 Cases Have Led To Substitute Teacher Shortages, Moves To Remote Learning In Many Suburban School Districts

 “If we have to go to a pause, we would do it for five school days and then reevaluate,” said Dr. John Bute, superintendent of Prairie Grove School District 46.
 “When we have staff that are asymptomatic – they don’t have a sore throat, fever, cough or other issues – but yet they’re excluded for up to 10 days, that’s a problem for us.”

-Multiple school districts in McHenry County have issued a letter asking the state Department of Public Health and Board of Education for guidance on quarantine measures.MORE NEWS: Chicago Weather: It'll Stay Very Cold For The Next Few Days
+Multiple school districts in McHenry County have issued a letter asking the state Department of Public Health and Board of Education for guidance on quarantine measures.MORE NEWS: Public Health Director Dr. Allison Arwady Says Department Is Doing Everything It Can To Ease Concerns About School Amid COVID-19 Surge